Vipulagarwal-2000/Binance-Sentinel/README.md

 **Quick Update from Testing** DON'T WASTE YOUR TIME ON LONG FIRST RUN, DO THIS

+> **Important:** The first large Binance MCP request can take significantly longer while the MCP environment initializes.
-> **First-time setup:** initialize the Binance MCP agent with a couple of small test request before running a full Sentinel investigation.
-Subsequent requests are typically faster once the MCP environment is warmed up.
+> Subsequent requests are typically faster once the MCP environment is warmed up.

 First time BIG request can eatup half an hour or more on the MCP instruction, So warm it up with the couple of small test